Table of Contents

 Though this is not recommended, you can also host and manage the DataMiner storage yourself.
 In that case, you will need to configure a dedicated clustered storage setup, using a Cassandra-compatible database service and an indexing database (i.e. a Search Cluster).
 While all features are also available with this setup, managing and maintaining it is a great deal more complex.

-Instead of a dedicated clustered storage setup, older systems often still use storage per DMA with Cassandra or (prior to DataMiner 10.6) MySQL, but this is not recommended and not all DataMiner features are available in such a setup.
+Instead of a dedicated clustered storage setup, older systems often still use storage per DMA with Cassandra or (prior to DataMiner 10.6) MySQL, but this is setup is considered obsolete and not all DataMiner features are available if it is used.
 We highly recommend migrating to a STaaS setup instead.
-To migrate a MySQL setup to STaaS, you will first need to migrate to Cassandra.
+Note that this requires a migration to Cassandra first, which must be done using a DataMiner version prior to 10.3.0 [CU6]/10.3.6, as this migration is no longer supported from these DataMiner versions onwards.

 Note